Indians begin voting in second phase of mammoth general election

 Votes will be counted on May 23 and the results are expected the same day.

-The BJP began the election as the frontrunner, with Modi setting muscular national security as his campaign plank after a renewal of hostilities with neighboring Pakistan.
+The BJP began the election as the frontrunner, with Modi setting muscular national security as his campaign plank after a renewal of hostilities with neighbouring Pakistan.

 Reporting by Devjyot Ghoshal; Editing by Sanjeev Miglani and Paul Tait